Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ### We can see more people in the data set have credit policy of 1 than 0.
 Also, people with lower fisco have credit policy of 0.

-** Create a similar figure, except this time select by the not.fully.paid column.**
+** Creating a similar figure, except this time select by the not.fully.paid column.**

 ```python